bg bg

 If you really are stuck inside, spend a brisk few minutes running up and down the stairs.
 Most dogs love this, especially when owners and other family members join in.
 Don’t overdo this, however, if your dog is a short-legged or long-backed breed such as a Dachshund or Welsh Corgi.
 Playing hide-and-seek either with you or a favorite toy provides mental stimulation while a noisy game of tug builds muscle and strength.

-And don’t forget about pet insurance to help with expenses in the event that rowdy plays leads to accidents or injuries.
+And don’t forget about Animalia’s pet insurance for dogs to help with expenses in the event that rowdy plays leads to accidents or injuries.
+It’s coverage you’ll be happy you got.
 Get a quote from Animalia today to learn more.

 bowls